RallyCommunity/permissions-provisioning/README.md

 ===============================

 ##Overview
-The permissions provisioning User app allows users with limited permissions to search for projects and submit permission requests for selected projects.
+The permissions provisioning <a href="/deploy/UserApp.txt">User app</a> allows users with limited permissions to search for projects and submit permission requests for selected projects.

-The permissions provisioning Admin app serves 2 functions:
+The permissions provisioning <a href="/deploy/AdminApp.txt">Admin app</a> serves 2 functions:
-(1) To build and store the project name tree for a user with limited permissions to search and select projects from.
+<br>(1) To build and store the project name tree for a user with limited permissions to search and select projects from.
-(2) To view user requests for project permissions and delete them once the request has been fulfilled.
+<br>(2) To view user requests for project permissions and delete them once the request has been fulfilled.

 ####Example Workflow Scenario:
 * Admin App is installed in the workspace on a dashboard for Rally administrators.